skyflowapi/skyflow-python/README.md

 #### Get By Id

-For retrieving using SkyflowID's, use the getById(records: dict) method.
-The records parameter takes a Dictionary that contains records to be fetched as shown below:
+In order to retrieve data from your vault using SkyflowIDs, use the getById(records: dict) method.
+The records parameter takes a dictionary that should contain an array of SkyflowIDs to be fetched, as shown below:

 ```python
 {